UoB-COMSM0166/2025-group-10/README.md

 To ensure broader appeal and replayability, we designed three difficulty levels, allowing players to experience a sense of challenge and achievement, in addition to the calming aspects.
 We also incorporated different in-game elements (e.g., small objects and obstacles) based on each difficulty level to enhance immersion and user engagement.

+#### Stakeholder List
+- Internal: Owner, Developer, Marketing Team, Project Managers
+- External: Customers, Potential Customers, Public, App Stores, Competitors

+#### Epics & User Stories & Acceptance Criteria

+## Epics: Improve player engagement through challenging mechanics
+- User Stories: As a streamer, I want the game to be both challenging and entertaining, so that my viewers remain engaged and enjoy watching my gameplay.
+- Acceptance Criteria:

+## Epics: Enhance happiness for player
+- User Stories: As a busy professional, I want to experience simple yet meaningful achievements so that I can feel happy and fulfilled, even during short breaks.
+- Acceptance Criteria:

+- User Stories: As a player, I want the game to provide a sense of accomplishment and offer multiple difficulty levels, so I can enjoy both relaxation and progressive challenges.
+- Acceptance Criteria:

 #### Use case diagrams

 ![Class Diagram](https://github.com/UoB-COMSM0166/2025-group-10/blob/main/docs/UseCaseDiagram.jpg)